Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 Ranakpur temple is one of the hidden gems of the country.
-Every marble on the wall wants to tell its story, every design of carving on the marble demands your attention at all times.
-The outer side of the temple is full of designs and pure art whereas the inside is calm and holistic.
+Every marble on the wall wants to tell its story, and every design of carving on the marble demands your attention at all times.
+The outer side of the temple is full of designs and pure art, whereas the inside is calm and holistic.
 The presence of divine power is always felt at this monument, and here are just a few reasons why you should visit this holistic site.

 Location: Ranakpur, Rajasthan

 WHAT TO SEE

 The Ranakpur temple is a three-story monument with one magnificent story that every piece of marble speaks aloud.